-Note: Ensure that the 'Power on after deployment' check box is not selected.
+Note: Ensure that the Power on after deployment check box is not selected.

-Step 12.
+Step 14.
 Click Finish to deploy the vSIM VM.

-The Recent Tasks panel on the dashboard displays the status of the vSIM deployment, as shown in Figure 11: vSIM VM deployment status.
+The Recent Tasks panel on the dashboard displays the status of the vSIM deployment, as shown in the following figure.